-Using a spy camera and actually capturing decent footage can be more difficult than you may think.
-Without a little knowledge and preparation, you could end up with footage of peoples feet rather than their faces or a picture marred by poor light or a poorly placed pot plant.
+Using a spy camera and capturing decent footage can be more difficult than you may think.
+Without some knowledge and preparation, you could end up with footage of peoples feet rather than their faces or a picture marred by poor light or a poorly placed pot plant.
 Here are the 6 essential tips you need to know to capture clear, unobstructed evidential footage with your spy camera:

 - Motion-activated cameras could help to extend memory and battery life.
 How much memory a camera has and how long its battery life is are both things that people forget when installing spy cameras.
 If you expect long periods of inactivity, you could be wasting battery and memory on hours of useless film in which nothing happens.
-Choose a motion-activated camera instead and youll save both for when you really need them.
+Choose a motion-activated camera instead, and save both for when you need them.

 Remember, the only way to guarantee the footage you want is to test, test, test it really cant be said enough!